starranuk/dice-game/README.md

  - SEO an improvable 83.

+**Improvements**

- Corrections made from errors picked up during HTML and CSS validation improved performance and best practice.
+ - Corrections made from errors picked up during HTML and CSS validation improved performance and best practice.

- Accessibility was improved adding alt and aria-label's and by altering background contrasts, font colours.
+ - Accessibility was improved adding alt and aria-label's and by altering background contrasts, font colours.

-SEO was improved by improving the Metafile content.
+ - SEO was improved by adding more descriptions to the Metafile content.

 ![enter image description here](https://starranuk.github.io/dice-game/assets/readme_files/final-test.png)